-25 Best Historical Places & Heritage Sites near near Chennai
+26 Best Heritage Sites & Historical Places near near Chennai

-Mysore, the erstwhile capital of the Mysore Maharajas, is one of the popular destinations in Karnataka and among the must-visit places as part of 2 day trip near Bangalore.
-It is about 139 km from Bangalore.
-With its dazzling royal heritage, intricate architecture, its famed silk sarees, yoga, and sandalwood, Mysore is one of the top heritage sites in India.
+Mysore or Mysuru is one of the most popular tourist destinations in Karnataka and among the must-visit places near Bangalore.
+At a distance of 139 km from Bangalore, with its dazzling royal heritage, intricate architecture, its famed silk sarees, yoga, and sandalwood, Mysore is one of the top heritage sites in India.

 Often called the City of Palaces, Mysore still retains its old-world charm with its palaces, heritage buildings, traditions, and temples.
-Mysore Palace is among the must include places in your Mysore tour packages.
-Apart from the Mysore Palace, Chamundi Hill Temple, Mysore Zoo, Srirangapatna, and Brindavan Gardens are the most famous places to visit in Mysore.
+Apart from Mysore Palace, Chamundi Hill Temple, Mysore Zoo, Srirangapatna, and Brindavan Gardens are the most famous places to visit in Mysore.

-The royal city of Mysore Dussehra is known for its grand Dussehra celebrations.
+Mysore Dussehra is one of the most popular festival celebrations in Karnataka.
 The month-long Dussehra celebrations, with its colorful processions, fireworks, and the beautifully lighted palace, give an enchanting look to the city.
 Mysore can also be visited as part of Coorg tour packages.
-If you are planning to visit Bandipur or Nagarhole along with Mysore, staying at Jungle Lodges & Resorts (JLR) properties is best way to explore ...
+If you are planning to visit Bandipur or Nagarhole, Mysore is an ideal base station to visit these places.
+At least 2 full days is needed to visit the main attractions in Mysore.

 Situated on the banks of the River Vaigai, Madurai is the third-largest city in Tamilnadu and one of the most famous places of pilgrimage in India.
 The city is situated about 209 km from Coimbatore and 464 km from Chennai.